What does this mean for me?

 For the first time, all public sector bodies across England, Scotland and Wales will have the same access to Ordnance Survey’s products and services.

 The agreement drives three elements at the core of OS’s work to keep providing you with better, trusted data that enables you to do more than ever before.

 We’ll expand OS data to create a deeper and richer picture of our built and natural environment.
 It will help our customers draw new insight from information such as the age of buildings and rural land classification.

 OS is overhauling the way customers access its essential data.

-- Launching a new OS Data Hub in summer 2020
+- Launching a new OS Data Hub

 - Offering a single sign on and more streamlined experience